 Eating disorders are characterized by unhealthy approaches to eating, weight and exercise.
 But they are more than a refusal to eat healthy; eating disorders are complex psychiatric disorders.
 If your child has an eating disorder, he or she also might have problems with self-image, anxiety and even depression.
 As many as 30 million people in the United States have an eating disorder.
 The causes of eating disorders continue to be researched.
 Biological, sociological, psychological and cultural factors can all play a part in the development of an eating disorder.

-Kids sometimes struggle with eating disorders for some time before anyone notices.
+Kids may struggle with eating disorders for some time before anyone notices.
 Here are six signs that may indicate your child has a problem:

 - Intense fear of weight gain or being “fat”